Basic Mental Ability Assessment

 This is a 6-minute assessment designed to measure the ability of the person to quickly and accurately see differences in detail on printed material.
 This assessment measures the speed of perception of the person which is a fundamental skill in many industrial jobs and fields such as administration, claims processing, library services, office machine operation, packaging and word processing

 Social Medial Literacy Test

 Mental Toughness Test

 This assessment is designed to measure the resilience and confidence of an individual.
 It explores how an individual would adapt and cope in various situations.
 It includes questions regarding Aggressiveness, Assertiveness, Achievement orientation, Manipulation – Trusting, Sensation – Seeking, Dogmatism – Flexibility, and Masculinity.

-Culture Fair Test is an assessment tool which minimizes cultural and/or educational biases, thus ensuring fairness and validity of the measure of the candidate’s mental ability.
-It is a non-verbal assessment which includes forty (40) items that requires the test taker to choose the missing piece in a sequence or in a large image in a period of eighteen (18) minutes.
+The Abstract Reasoning Assessment is an assessment tool that minimizes cultural and/or educational biases, thus ensuring fairness and validity of the measure of the candidate’s mental ability.
+It is a non-verbal assessment that includes forty (40) items that require the test taker to choose the missing piece in a sequence or in a large image in a period of eighteen (18) minutes.
 It measures the ability of the test taker to recognize shapes and figures and to determine their relationship to one another.

 Profiles Skills Test

 Offers advanced skills testing including: IT software, clerical skills and numerous professional skills.
 These skills tests combine the power of performance-based testing with the ability to create custom tests that meet the exact needs of the job.
 The major categories covered include: